Gekinzen/zen_barebone_alpha_development/README.md

 ## License

-Personal project by Paul Hansen Yuki.
+Personal project by Zenpy Gekinzen.
 No license attached at the moment;
-contact Paul (`paulyuki.com`) before redistributing.